Humboldt Explorer

 Equipment check & 2 dives

-Afternoon land visit to North Seymour with observation of blue-footed boobies, frigate birds, sea lions and marine iguanas
+Afternoon land visit to North Seymour to see blue-footed boobies, frigatebirds, sea lions, and marine iguanas

 Day 3: Wolf Island

-4 dives with the option of a night dive instead of the 4th dive during the day
+4 dives, with the option for a night dive instead of the 4th daytime dive

 Day 4: Wolf & Darwin Island